4 Weeks Pregnancy – Symptoms, Baby Development, and Tips!

 6. Spotting

-Spotting: Almost 30% of women experience implantation bleeding as the embryo attaches to the wall of the uterus.
+Spotting: Almost 30% of women experience light bleeding as the embryo attaches to the wall of the uterus.
 You might have some light spotting and it is of a different color compared to a period (light pink or dark brown

-7. Light cramps
+7. Light Cramps

 These mild aches are Implanted cramps that stick around for a day or two.

-8. Nausea and vomiting
+8. Nausea and Vomiting

-9. Food aversions
+9. Food Aversions

 Don’t be surprised when you gross out over the food you love and might see yourself changing your eating habits.

-10. Frequent urge to pee
+10. Frequent Urge to Pee

 11. Constipation